-Assuming the 1st 20-30 minutes of duration are used to launch, stabilize, transit to the eyewall, and locate the RMW, ~210-220 minutes of flight time should remain.
-The concept of operation will be for the sUAS to maintain the following 7 flight altitudes (in ft.) for 30 minutes.
-The "excess" 10-20 minutes are to be consumed during the periods of descent.
+Assuming the 1st 20-30 minutes of duration are used to launch, stabilize, transit to the eyewall, and locate the RMW, 210-220 minutes of flight time should remain for an Altius 600 mission (60 min remain for a S0 mission).
+There are three concepts of operation.
+First will be for the sUAS to maintain the same altitude for a full circumnavigation of the eyewall which is beneficial for data assimilation purposes.
+Second will be for the S0 to initially descend to 1000 ft (or lower depending on storm conditions) to measure the surface layer.
+Third will be for the sUAS to perform a stepped descent, maintaining the following 7 flight altitudes (in ft.).
+Lengths of each leg will be determined based on which sUAS is flown and estimated remaining battery life.